PhilipPartsch/Howto-Sphinx/docs/variant_management.rst

 In the Sphinx-Needs documentation, you can find a wonderfull documentation `How to define Sphinx-Needs variants`_.

-1. For sure you have to add the `sphinx-needs` extension to your extensions:
+1. For sure you have to add the `sphinx-needs` extension to your extensions in :code:`conf.py`.

    .. code-block:: python
       :caption: How-to add `sphinx-needs` extension to the extensions